MicrosoftDocs/Advertising-docs/BingAds/hotel-service/reporting.md

 }
 ```

-In addition to using `Filter`, you can use the `SubaccountId` and `HotelGroupId` fields in the [ReportJob](reference.md#reportjob) request object to limit the report to the specified subaccount or hotel group.
-If you want to limit the scope to a single subaccount or hotel group, using these fields offer better performance than using `Filter`.
-Also, If you use these request fields, you should not include them in the filter.
+In addition to using the `Filter` field, you can use the `SubaccountId` and `HotelGroupId` fields to limit the report to a specific subaccount or hotel group.
+Using these fields to limit the scope to a single subaccount or hotel group provides better performance than using `Filter`.
+If you use `SubaccountId` and `HotelGroupId`, don't also specify them in the filter.

 ## Including non-performing hotels in the report